Lesser known safari destinations of East Africa – Wild Voyager Blog

 Kidepo Valley National Park

 Over 77 mammals and about 400 bird species reside in Kidepo Valley National Park.
-Visitors can expect amazing wildlife sightings of lions, leopards, lesser kudu, cheetah, eland, and herds of elephants on thrilling safaris.
-Africa’s birds of prey are best witnessed in Kidepo.
+Visitors can expect amazing wildlife sightings of lions, leopards, lesser kudu, cheetahs, elands, and herds of elephants on thrilling safaris.
+Kidepo witnesses Africa’s best birds of prey.

 Game drives, nature walks, hiking, bird watching, and cultural encounters are the top activities visitors can enjoy at Kidepo Valley National Park.